pegSus47/DITA-XML-Sample-Docs/README.md

-A repository to use to publish my documentation sources and deliverables.
+A repository for publishing my sample documentation sources and deliverables.